Gotchaa Lab

 TL;DR

-• Before picking any SaaS tool, check three things: where your data lives, whether it handles Malaysian tax rules, and what happens when you need to leave
+• Before picking any SaaS tool, check three things: where your data lives, whether it handles Malaysian tax rules (SST, e-invoicing, EPF), and what happens when you need to export

 Listen to this podcast